-The Government has published an annual white paper on exports of defence-related products since 1996, making this the 27th in the series.
-This white paper provides an account of Norwegian exports of arms, ammunition and other military equipment and components, related technology, and services for military use (shortened to 'defence-related products' in the rest of this document) in 2021.
-It also contains information about exports of dual-use items for military use.

-Transparency relating to exports of defence-related products has been significantly increased since 1996.
-The Government publishes an annual white paper to provide greater insight into export control, which is an integral part of Norway's defence and security policy.
-The white paper also describes how the export control legislation and the guidelines used by the Ministry of Foreign Affairs when dealing with applications concerning the export of defence-related products are applied in practice.
+Since 1996, the Government has published an annual white paper on Norwegian exports of arms, ammunition and other military equipment and components, related technology, and services for military use (shortened to 'defence-related products' in the rest of this document).
+The white paper is intended to provide greater insight into export control.
+It describes how the export control legislation and the guidelines used by the Ministry of Foreign Affairs when dealing with applications concerning the export of defence-related products are applied in practice.
+This year's white paper provides figures for Norwegian exports of defence-related products in 2022.